 The Main Campus BS/BA in Communicative Disorders and Deaf Education is offered in the traditional face-to-face method of instruction.
 This allows students to interact with fellow students and faculty, observe and even participate in the clinic, engage in research and service activities, and take advantage of many other opportunities for learning and growth across campus.
-Is communicative disorders the right degree for you?

 - It is recommended that COMD courses are taken in the sequence listed

 - Degree-seeking students are required to take all 13 COMD courses (unless transfer credit has been obtained)

 - Students cannot take prerequisites concurrently with courses that require them

 - All courses are taught online every semester

 - All required COMD courses and Human Anatomy/Physiology courses must be taken for a letter grade, not pass/fail